qingfengsuiyu/cs224n_assignment/README.md

 # cs224n_assignment
-I finish project about cs224d course
+I have finish some project about cs224d course